 Stop and take notice when you first start feeling anger.
-Don’t ignore these early signs – take action before it builds up into an explosion.
+Don’t ignore these first signs, take action before it builds up into an explosion.
 Anger can be like a pot of boiling water with the lid left on – if the steam doesn’t escape and the water is left to boil, sooner or later it blows its top off!
-When this happens, things get out of control, and it’s not cool for anyone.
+When this happens, things get out of control and it’s not cool for anyone.
 You can learn to notice anger before it gets out of control, and let the steam out before it builds up and blows up.

 There are different ways people feel anger:

-- often your body will tell you when you’re angry – you might breathe differently, your eyes may squint (like giving the evils), your muscles may tense, or your fists may clench
+- often your body will tell you when you’re angry – you might breathe differently, your eyes may squint, your muscles may tense, or your fists may clench

 - you might have a feeling of wanting to break something or hit someone